Sinaptik-AI/pandas-ai/extensions/llms/huggingface/README.md

-# HuggingFace Extension for PandasAI
+# HuggingFace Extension for PandaAI

-This extension integrates HuggingFace with PandasAI, providing HuggingFace LLMs support.
+This extension integrates HuggingFace with PandaAI, providing HuggingFace LLMs support.

 ## Installation